JMoss-Architecture-DAO/Pro.Taho-OP-NFT-V2/README.md

        * Pro.Tahomies must be dressed up in appropriate Professional Costume that best represents you as a Professional Tahomie.

-       * Photo fotage must be a close shot and one of the three listed background colour theme below.
+       * Photo footage must be a close shot and one of the three listed background colour theme below.
        - Orange { same colour theme used on Tally Ho official logo}
        - Green  { same colour theme used on jma_dao, and Aurora Official logo
        - Red    { same colour theme used on Optimism official logo}